 Coding in Kindergarten: The Bee-Bot Programmable Robot

 Let's start with one of the most well-known and reliable early education STEM tools—the Bee-Bot Robot.
 Created by the Terrapin team, this tactile, bee-shaped robot provides young kids with an age-appropriate avenue for exploring screen-free coding in the classroom.
-It features on-board buttons students can use to create their programs—telling their robots to move forward, right, or left through a specific course or an open area.
-There are also a bunch of Bee-Bot accessories, including the Bee-Bot Card Mats for structured navigating, CVC cards teachers can place on the mat to help reinforce CVC words in early learning, online lessons, and the Terrapin Robot Sensor.
+It features on-board buttons students can use to create their programs, telling their robots to move forward, right, or left through a specific course or an open area.
+There are also plenty of Bee-Bot accessories, including the Bee-Bot Card Mats for structured navigating, CVC cards teachers can place on the mat to help reinforce vocab words in early learning, online lessons, and the Terrapin Robot Sensor.
 Finally, with the Bee-Bot Emulator, more experienced students can add a digital element and code online.

-Next, is the Cubetto Robot—a staple of early STEM education.
-It's a multi-part system with three elements in total: the robot itself, its control board, and directional tiles.
-It's intended for kids as young as three years old with a sweet spot in Pre-K and kindergarten.
-Obviously, they don't need to know how to read to code with the Cubetto, but they will start developing logic, pattern recognition, and cause-and-effect skills while using it.
-Essentially, they place the directional tiles in the slots on the control board to build a program.
-The robot will then run their program and move left, right, or straight.
+Next is the Cubetto Robot—a staple of early STEM education.
+It's a multi-part system with three elements: the robot itself, its control board, and several directional tiles.
+It's intended for kids as young as three years old, with a sweet spot in Pre-K and kindergarten.
+Although kids don't need to know how to code (or even how to read) to use Cubetto, they will quickly start developing logic, pattern recognition, and cause-and-effect skills—the building blocks for becoming a competent programmer.
+To use Cubetto, place the directional tiles in the slots on the control board.
+The robot will then run the program and move left, right, or straight.
 The best feature, however, is the function section of the control board.
-When students place function blocks in programs, their robot will perform the sequence from that special section.
+When students place function blocks into programs, their robot can perform loops or act based on variables.
 This gives young kids a great introduction to new elements of coding.

 3Doodler Start 3D Printing Pen

-Despite it technically being classified as a 3D printing pen, the 3Doodler Start is purposefully designed for early education.
-It is bulky and easy for younger students to hold.
-Plus, it features a large, centrally-located button for starting and stopping their 3D prints with ease.
-Children could use the 3Doodler Start as early as kindergarten and it's even a viable STEAM solution throughout elementary school.
+Although 3Doodler makes plenty of pens for older users, the 3Doodler Start is purposefully designed for early education.
+Its bulky frame makes it easy for younger students to hold.
+Plus, it features a large, centrally-located button for starting and stopping 3D prints with ease.
+Children can use the 3Doodler Start as early as kindergarten, but this pen is a viable STEAM solution for any elementary grade.
 Besides practicing 3D printing and design, students can also build critical motor skills and see how simplistic technologies drive invention.
-Best of all, when it comes to the 3Doodler Start vs. the 3Doodler Create, there's no external parts and it comes with a 10-project activity guide to help students get started.
+Best of all, when it comes to the 3Doodler Start, there's no external parts to pose a choking hazard, and it comes with a 10-project activity guide to help students get started.

 The Squishy Circuits Kits

-Yes, Squishy Circuits are pretty much exactly what they sound like!
-They’re also truly fantastic at engaging young students in creative play and STEAM learning.
-The Squishy Circuits kits come with some conductive dough, but that's also available to purchase separately.
-Kids can use it to construct simple models through which electricity can travel.
-Their kits also feature other components, like LED lights and fans, that students can power with the portable battery.
+Yes, Squishy Circuits are exactly what they sound like!
+Squishy Circuits kits come with conductive dough, which kids can use to construct simple models through which electricity can travel.
+The kits also feature other components, like LED lights and fans, that students can power with the portable battery.
 Since the dough is conductive, young students can try making various devices and see how electricity travels through circuits and powers their projects.
-There truly are so many ways for students to create with the Squishy Circuits components.
-Plus, all the up-close interactivity helps make it a great MakerEd tool for use in the early grades.
+These kits are fantastic at engaging young students in creative play and STEAM learning.
+Plus, all the up-close interactivity helps make Squishy Circuits a great MakerEd tool for use in the early grades.

 The Marbotic